mlivesu/cinolib/README.md

 ```

 ## Acknowldegment
 The software collected in CinoLib spans across a large period of time, starting from the beginning of my PhD to today.
-Especially in the last few years, this work has been partly supported by research projects such as [CAxMan](https://cordis.europa.eu/project/id/680448), and [CHANGE](https://cordis.europa.eu/project/rcn/204834/en).
+Since 2015, this work has been partly supported by research projects such as [CAxMan](https://cordis.europa.eu/project/id/680448), and [CHANGE](https://cordis.europa.eu/project/rcn/204834/en).